BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk5Lab.md

 	* Don't forget to preview your homework before committing!
 	* If you get stuck on a question, please consult the textbook (see readings above).

+**Don't forget to load the `openintro` package to access the pre-loaded datasets!**

 1. What is the mean and standard deviation for Gestation in `mammals`?
 Include your code and comments.
 2. Write your own function called "convertPercent" to convert from a decimal to percentage.
 Include your code and comments.
-3. t-test
-4. ANOVA
-5. chi-square
+3. Use a t-test to determine if male and female possums differ in total length using the dataset `possum`.
+Include your code, comments, and conclusion for the test.
+4. Use a chi-square test to determine whether mature mothers are more likely to have premie babies using the dataset `ncbirths`.
+Include your code, comments, and conclusion for the test.
+5. Use ANOVA to determine whether weights of chicks differ by feed type using the dataset `chickwts`.
+Include your code, comments, and conclusion for the test.
 6. How long did it take you to complete these questions?
-7. Extra credit (10 points):
+7. Extra credit (10 points): TBA
 8. Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.